 Ice Cream at the Graeter’s Ice Cream Factory in Cincinnati

 We have to admit that we haven’t missed many foods from the United States this year.
-But one thing we’ve missed is the ice cream from Graeter’s.
+But one thing we’ve missed is the ice cream from Graeter’s in Cincinnati.
 In our opinion, Graeter’s makes some of the best ice cream in the world.

 We saw the process up close while expertly guided by family member Bob Graeter.
 It was so great to see a company where such care is taken to produce ice cream of amazing quality.
 Graeter’s keeps that quality in the family, making their ice cream one of the greatest mass-produced food products in the United States.

-Watch our video to learn more about our Graeter’s tour.
+Watch our YouTube video to learn more about our Graeter’s tour.

 Saucisson Frais from F. Reynon in Lyon